theankurkedia/gryd/PRIVACY_POLICY.md

 ## Additional Information for Specific Regions

-### California Residents (CCPA)

-California residents have additional rights under the California Consumer Privacy Act, including the right to request information about data collection and the right to request deletion of personal information.

 ### European Union Residents (GDPR)

 EU residents have rights under the General Data Protection Regulation, including the right to access, rectify, erase, restrict processing, and data portability.